TuxVinyards/qqX/README.md

 ## How to Install

-Start from scratch.
-Or safely test out the qqX difference on your existing VM's.

-- For standard Linux, most users need only install 'qemu' and 'spice-gtk'.
+For standard Linux, most users will only need to install `qemu` `spice-gtk` and `qqX`

-- Some distro versions may need 'curl', 'jq' and 'bc'.
+- Some distro versions may need `curl` `jq` and `bc`

 - The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest)

  No further software, support structures or dependencies should be required.

 - The qqX installer includes an easy un-installer, if you don't like it .....

+Start from scratch.
+Or safely test out the qqX difference on your existing VM's.

 - Quickemu and Quickgui may be installed but are _not essential_.